Home > Sectors > Public sector > The city of tomorrow: smart city or low-tech city?

 It could have been simpler and more "intelligent".
 Parking meters can already be used to obtain statistics on the occupancy of parking spaces.
 There's no need to add sensors or cameras.
 Once again use technology wisely.
 This is not exclusive to low-tech.

 The second example is free parking.
 Some towns have opted for this solution.
-Firstly, because it is expensive to renew a fleet of parking meters.
+Firstly, because it's expensive to renew a fleet of parking meters.
 Secondly, because it involves paying staff or a service provider to issue fines and manage complaints.
 Finally, this simple solution is also an "intelligent" one.
 As such, it deserves to be called a smart city.

 Smart cities, smart grids, smart parking... so it's fair to say that 'smart' solutions cover a huge range of areas?